 4. Toys, Toys, Toys

 What puppy/dog can resist a tasty-looking old shoe or chew toy?
-Offer up something to gnaw on and we’ll get busy with the camera.
+Offer them something to gnaw on, and we’ll get busy with the camera.

 5. Best Furry Friends Forever (BFFs)